Date of Last Update

 i.
 The unit head’s summary of peer evaluations (or the unit head’s recommendations if peer evaluation is not done).

 ii.
-A discussion of the faculty member’s performance in teaching (or professional effectiveness for librarians), scholarship, service, and the significant focus commitment from the Faculty Activity Plan.
+A discussion of the faculty member’s performance in teaching (or professional effectiveness for librarians), scholarship, service, and the significant focus commitment from the Faculty Workload Plan.

 iii.
 A discussion of any departmental concerns regarding contract renewal, tenure, or promotion for untenured faculty.